 The cost of groceries in Indianapolis is one of the reasons you’ll find the cost of living here so reasonable.
 If you purchase local brands and shop at popular shops such as Kroger, Walmart, or Meijer, you can expect to spend significantly less than in other major US cities.

-Grocery prices have experienced some inflation recently, although there are indications that costs are correcting.
-To manage your grocery budget effectively, it’s a good idea to use loyalty programmes and coupons available through shop apps.
+Although there are indications that costs are correcting, grocery prices have experienced inflation recently.
+To manage your grocery budget effectively, use loyalty programmes and coupons available through shop apps.
 Buying in bulk and shopping at farmers’ markets for seasonal produce can also help keep costs down.

 If you’re in the market for premium and speciality products, you’ll enjoy shopping at The Fresh Market or Whole Foods.
 These shops, and some smaller local alternatives, offer organic produce and speciality items from around the world at a premium price.